-These are awarded to students in Prep upwards for academic achievement and to reward exceptional service (except for House activities which are rewarded differently - see below).
+These are awarded to all students for academic achievement and to reward exceptional service (except for House activities which are rewarded differently - see below).
 For academic achievement, the member of staff awards the House Point.

 Please note:

 - House Points may only be given one at a time - A maximum of five House Points may be given for a project or an extended assignment